Rock weathering

 • Reducing near-term warming, by focusing on short lived climate pollutants and albedo management.

-• Mitigating some of the direct adverse impacts of climate change, like delaying or preventing catastrophic sea level rise through ice sheet stabilization.
+• Mitigating some of the direct adverse impacts of climate change, such as catastrophic sea level rise.

 In ERW, our early focus has been: